szwen/bikeproject/README.md

 This is done for a fitness bike with a break pad to regulate the pedaling strength.

-The break strength is computed using a distance sensor that measures the distance from the break pad regulator to the frame: as the distance increases so does the break strength. **This is an approximate measure**, since it depends on the material of the break pad, as well as on its wearing degree.
+The break strength is computed using the ultrasonic sensor HC-SR04 that measures the distance from the break pad regulator to the frame: as the distance increases so does the break strength. **This is an approximate measure**, since it depends on the material of the break pad, as well as on its wearing degree.
 Therefore this needs continuous calibration.

-The `sensor.py` script starts the measuring sensor.
+The `sensor.py` script starts the ultrasonic sensor and takes distance reads periodically.

 ## Webservice